HKUST-Aerial-Robotics/SLIM/README.md

 + **General Solution for Sparsification in Graph-based SLAM**

 ## Code
-Code will be released after manuscript discision.
+Code will be released after manuscript decision.
 <!-- Please visit [SLABIM_Google_Drive]() to check and download data. -->

 ## Acknowledgements